-- a) Practice included in the schedule of the events. - b) One 3-Day official test in February, after the winter test ban period. - c) One 3-Day official test at the circuit of the first event of the season, approximately 2 weeks before the event at that circuit. - d) Two 1-Day official tests on Mondays after a GP event, at circuits to be agreed by the teams and Dorna/IRTA. - e) One 2-day joint private test at one circuit in Europe during the season, the circuit and date to be agreed by the teams and Dorna/IRTA. - f) Any activity authorised by the Race Direction. - g) Teams using machines from manufacturers who qualify for Concessions (refer to Art.
+- a) Practice included in the schedule of the events. - b) One 2-Day official test following the final event of the 2021 season, at a circuit in Europe. - c) One 3-Day "Shakedown" test prior to the first official test after the winter test ban period, for factory test riders and MotoGP Class rookie riders only. - d) One 2-Day official test in February, after the winter test ban period. - e) One 3-Day official test, after the winter test ban period and before the first event of the season. - f) Two 1-Day official tests on Mondays after a GP event, at circuits to be agreed by the teams and Dorna/IRTA. - g) One 2-day official test at one circuit in Europe during the season, the circuit and date to be agreed by the teams and Dorna/IRTA. - h) Any activity authorised by the Race Direction.

+i) Teams using machines from manufacturers who qualify for Concessions (refer to Art.
 2.4.2) are permitted to test with their contracted riders (except during the test ban periods, refer to Art.
-1.15.1.1.A.h) below) or with test riders at any circuit during the season, using only the team's Test Tyre Allocation (refer to Art.
+1.15.1.1.A.j) below) or with test riders at any circuit during the season, using only the team's Test Tyre Allocation (refer to Art.
 1.15.1.1.C, below).
 The amount of testing is limited only by the Test Tyre Allocation.